xikeX/WiseAgent/README.md

 - **Single-Agent Support**: Supports environments for both single and multiple agents, making it easy for developers to get started while also meeting the needs of complex scenarios.
 - **Multi-Agent Support**: Facilitates interaction and collaboration among multiple agents, promoting knowledge sharing and strategy optimization between them.

-- **Continuous Learning(TODO)**: Agents can learn from their environment and continuously improve their strategies through interaction.
+- **Continuous Learning**: Agents can learn from their environment and continuously improve their strategies through interaction.
 - **Scalability**: The framework is designed with scalability in mind, capable of handling a large number of agents and complex environments.
 It balances performance and resource consumption to achieve efficient multi-agent interactions.
 - **Flexible Architecture**: The framework adopts a modular design, allowing developers to customize and extend agents and environments as needed.
 It provides rich interfaces and tools to facilitate secondary development by developers.